solarsailer/matthieuoger.com/content/posts/2015-09-09-rule-of-two.md

 ---
 date: "2015-09-09"

-title: Quote — CGP Grey, the rule of two
+title: "The Rule of Two"
 excerptQuote:
   name: "CGP Grey"
   quote: "The rule of two is that two is one — and one is none."